pixlsus/website/src/articles/how_to_create_camera_noise_profiles_for_darktable/index.md

 Use a tripod and point the camera to the sky, attach the lens hood and put the punch card on it.
-Better make sure that all filters are removed, so we don't get any strange artefacts from them.
+Better make sure that all filters are removed, so we don't get any strange artefacts.
 In the end the setup should look like
 this:

 <figure>